toodols/bomb-party-bot/readme.md

 # bomb-party-bot
 ### A lightweight up-to-date JKLM.FUN API wrapper
-Included in this package are type declarations and an abstraction for each to use bot development (primarly for BombParty & PopSauce).
+Included in this package are type declarations and an abstraction for each to use be used in bot development (primarly for BombParty & PopSauce).

 > **Disclaimer**: dictionaries are not included in this package.
 Use [bomb-party-word-searcher](https://www.npmjs.com/package/bomb-party-word-searcher) for a list of english words.
 ## Installation